-(u) Contingent liabilities, contractual commitments and guarantees (continued)

-(iii) Acceptances and letters of credit
+- 3. Summary of material accounting policies (continued) - (u) Contingent liabilities, contractual commitments and guarantees (continued) - (iii) Acceptances and letters of credit

 Acceptances comprise undertakings by the Bank to pay bills of exchange drawn on customers.
 The Bank expects most acceptances to be settled simultaneously with the reimbursement from customers.
 Acceptances and letters of credit are accounted for as off-balance sheet items and are disclosed as contingent liabilities and commitments.